 Learn from Michele Romanow, Alkarim Jivraj and Kaz Nejatian about how to identify whether or not financing is founder-friendly, and how your startup can get cash in the door without getting pushed around by investors.

-This week on Elevate Live, we sat down with three of the best alternative financing firms in Canada to discuss what founder friendly financing means to them and how entrepreneurs can keep control and alignment top of mind.
+At Elevate Live, we sat down with three of the best alternative financing firms in Canada to discuss what founder friendly financing means to them and how entrepreneurs can keep control and alignment top of mind.

 The risks are real – so what can today’s entrepreneurs do to safeguard themselves against the common pitfalls of conventional fundraising, particularly in light of COVID-19?

 When asked what founder friendly financing looks like to them, each panelist had a slightly different take.
 The common thread?
 It ? should ? serve ? the ? founder.
 Funding must balance the needs of the investor and the founder, without asking the latter to put their life on the line or compromise on the long term goal.

 Here are a few benchmarks to help you tell whether your funding is serving you: